 Even so, you may wonder how deep the problem goes.
 Per the National Institute on Drug Abuse (NIDA), there are 11 main criteria that the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) uses to identify addiction.

 If your loved one presents with two or three of the criteria, they are likely suffering from mild addiction, whereas four to five criteria are considered more significant or moderate addiction.
-If they have six or more of the following, they likely are struggling with significant addiction:

 - Multiple unsuccessful attempts to stop using and/or cut back on drug use